2026 industry reference

 Independent solo and small-group

-The other side of the DSO stat.
-Roughly 153,000 practices are still independent, owner-dentist run, and buy software and supplies one office at a time.
+Roughly 139,000 practices are still independent, owner-dentist run, and buy software and supplies one office at a time.
 They are not on a national contract.

 $985K